Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 ![](img/2_ros_unity.png)

-- Download the provided ROS-side assets from [PLACEHOLDER]() and unzip the directory.
+- Download the provided ROS-side assets from [PLACEHOLDER]().
 Place the contents inside the source directory of your ROS workspace, e.g. `~/catkin_ws/src`.
 This package includes Python scripts, MoveIt configs, and the ROS msg and srv definition files.

 ## The Unity Side

 - If the current Unity project is not already open, select and open it from the Unity Hub.

-- The `PLACEHOLDER.unitypackage` includes a Plugins folder.
+- The `PickAndPlace.unitypackage` includes a Plugins folder.
 This contains the MessageGeneration scripts, which have created a new menu option, “RosMessageGeneration.”
 Select `RosMessageGeneration -> Auto Generate Messages` and select `All Messages in Directory`.

 ![](img/2_gen.png)

-- In the Message Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the ros_unity_control directory, e.g. `~/catkin_ws/src/niryo_moveit/`.
+- In the Message Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit directory, e.g. `~/catkin_ws/src/niryo_moveit/`.
 Select the `msg` folder, and then click `GENERATE!` If this is successful, 1 new C# script should populate the `Assets/RosMessages/NiryoMoveit/msg` directory: NiryoMoveitJoints.

    > [PLACEHOLDER] explain what's happening in message generation?

+- Now that the message has been generated, the service will be created.
+In the menu, select `RosMessageGeneration -> Auto Generate Services` and select `Single Service`.

+- In the Service Auto Generation window that appears, next to the Input Package Path, click `Browse Package…` and navigate to the niryo_moveit/srv directory, e.g. `~/catkin_ws/src/niryo_moveit/srv`.
+Choose the `MoverService.srv` file, and then click `GENERATE!` If this is successful, 2 new C# scripts should populate the `Assets/RosMessages/NiryoMoveit/srv` directory: MoverServiceRequest and MoverServiceResponse.

+   > [PLACEHOLDER]: what’s happening in Service Generation?

 - In the Project window, right click the Assets folder.
 Create a new folder called Scripts.
 Then, right click and create a new C# script in `Assets/Scripts` called RosConnect.
 Double click the script to open.
 Replace the script with the following: